-At the AGM held on 21 July 2016 the Directors were authorised to allot relevant securities (in accordance with Section 551 of the Companies Act 2006) up to a maximum aggregate nominal amount of £6,250,000.
-Renewal of the authority to allot shares will be voted on at the AGM of the Company to be held on 19 July 2017.
+At the AGM held on 19 July 2017 the Directors were authorised to allot relevant securities (in accordance with Section 551 of the Companies Act 2006) up to a maximum aggregate nominal amount of £6,250,000.
+The board will not seek to renew this authority at the forthcoming AGM.